-Look after your car and it will pretty much look after you.
-Get it serviced regularly so it won’t break down and it will also be worth more when you come to sell it.
+Look after your car and, with any luck, it'll look after you.
+Getting it serviced regularly will prevent it from breaking down, plus it should be worth more when you come to sell it.
 Simple.

 Except, the whole area of getting your car serviced can seem needlessly complicated, and most worryingly, expensive.
 So how can you fight back against rising labour rates?